yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     **C#**: Program.cs

-    At line number 61

     ```csharp
     // Initialize the Azure OpenAI client
     OpenAIClient client = new OpenAIClient(new Uri(oaiEndpoint), new AzureKeyCredential(oaiKey));
     ```

     **Python**: prompt-engineering.py

-    At line number 23

     ```python
     # Configure the Azure OpenAI client